foss-xtensa/amazon-freertos/portable/XCC/Xtensa/readme_xtensa.txt

 The following subsections describe the handling of each class of exception and interrupt in more detail.
 Many have nothing to do with FreeRTOS but are mentioned because there is code to handle them in xtensa_vectors.S.

+Note that the concept of software prioritization and the low/medium/high priority discussion applies only to XEA2.

 User Exception and Interrupt Handler (Low/Medium Priority):